Cauayan, Negros Occidental: History

-Before the Spaniards came to Negros, this town was a wilderness and local indigenous people dwelling there depended on hunting and fishing.
-The site from where the town began was covered with bamboo thickets called kawáyan in the Hiligaynon language, hence the name "Cauayan" (pronounced kawayán, "place where bamboo grows abundantly").
+Before the arrival of the Spaniards in Negros, the area that would become this town was a wilderness inhabited by indigenous people who relied on hunting and fishing.
+The original settlement was surrounded by dense bamboo thickets, known in Hiligaynon language as kawayán, giving rise to the name "Cauayan" (pronounced kawayán, "place where bamboo grows abundantly").

-In 1822, Cauayan was formally founded by Don Vicente Paulo Decena, believed to have come from Cebu.
-During the Spanish era, a seat for the municipal government was sought.
-Guiljungan, Cauayan and Isio were candidates but Isio prevailed as it was more populated.
-It received the honor of being the center of government although gobernadorcillos were accorded to Cauayan and Guiljungan.
+Don Vicente Paulo Decena, believed to have come from Cebu, formally established Cauayan in 1822.
+During the Spanish period, the location of the municipal government was contested among Guiljungan, Cauayan, and Isio, with Isio ultimately chosen as the administrative center due to its larger population.
+Despite this, gobernadorcillos were also appointed to Cauayan and Guiljungan.